niksheridan/niksheridan.github.io/_posts/2024-10-19-post-standard.md

   - readability
   - standard
 ---
-# SSL Quick Reference

-How to get reminders on syntax and parameters.
+How to's and reminders on syntax and parameters.

 ## Generate CA